Up to 20% off our most popular kits and accessories.

 In the next section of this guide, we'll show you how to best connect adapters for external antennas to your Cudy 5G P5 Router.

-Step 1: Disconnect the standard paddle antennas that are connected to the "Cellular" antenna ports, according to the MIMO Antenna kit you own (2x2 or 4x4):
+Step 1: Disconnect the standard paddle antennas that are connected to all of the "Cellular" antenna ports.

-Step 2: Connect the external MIMO antennas to the newly available cellular SMA ports on your Cudy 5G P5 Router, according to the MIMO Antenna kit you own (2x2 or 4x4):
+Step 2: Connect the external MIMO antennas to the newly available cellular SMA ports on your Cudy 5G P5 Router in the order shown below:

 Congrats!
 Your Cudy 5G P5 Router is now connected to your more powerful MIMO External Antennas.
 You are now ready to go outside and test your system!